TsungTseTu122/CapstoneProject-aviation-trajectory-analysing/README.md

 │   │   gat_layers.py
 ```

+### Setup Disclaimer
+The provided setup below is only for showcase purposes and does not fully replicate the final results.
+The provided pipeline simplifies the setup process for demonstration.
+If you wish to exactly reproduce the final results, additional data handling and model tuning are required.

 ## Required Files from the Original Repository
 To train and test the model, download the following files from the original **TrajAirNet repository** and place them in the `src/` folder: